bikash-dora/scrap-example/blogpost.md

 The projects `serverless.yml` can be found [here](https://gitlab.codecentric.de/jozef.jung/sls-basics/blob/master/serverless.yml)

-Below is an example which defines a function and creates a DynamoDB table:
+Below is an example which defines a function, configures a http event for the given function and creates a DynamoDB table:

 ```yaml
 service: my-sls-service